mdolab/MACH-Aero/machAeroTutorials/aero_icem.rst

     Then do the same for ``Sp2`` with the vertical edge at the trailing side of the wingtip.
     Click the box for ``Copy Parameters`` if it isn't selected by default (this will copy these settings for the three other edges at the wingtip and the root) and click ``OK``.

-    Next, we will set the edge parameters for the edges running along the leading and trailing edges of the wing.
+    Next, we will set the edge parameters for the edges running spanwise along the leading and trailing edges of the wing.
     Select the upper edge at the leading edge of the wing for ``Edge`` in the ``Pre-Mesh Params`` menu.
     Specify 161 for ``Nodes`` and select ``Uniform`` for the ``Mesh law``.
     The click on the box to the left of ``Copy Parameters`` and select ``To All Parallel Edges`` under ``Copy`` (if not already selected by default).